-Distributing Your Multimedia Genealogy on CD
+Distributing Your Multimedia Genealogy on Removable Media

 To make this feature work smoothly for you, you will want to follow a few guidelines: